Building codes have changed in 25 years since Hurricane Andrew

 In short, the federal government keeps revising the national building rules to keep up with research and technology and changes in the construction industry, and Florida has been automatically working those updates into its building code.
 But state lawmakers just made those updates optional, meaning from now on they'll pick and choose what they adopt from the feds.

-"It's not a one size fits all country.
-The soil and wind loads are much different in Florida, then they are in Nebraska," said State Sen. Wilton Simpson / (R-Pasco) Senate Majority Leader.
+"It's not a one-size-fits-all country.
+The soil and wind loads are much different in Florida than they are in Nebraska," said State Sen. Wilton Simpson (R-Pasco), the Senate majority leader.

 The idea behind the changes is to make the code more relevant to Florida, and to simplify the code process.